alanssitis/smart-air-hockey-table/web/src/pages/index.md

    surface using the LED's custom communication protocol.
 5. PSDR #5 (_Hardware_): An ability to provide power to the microcontroller at 3.3V using a buck converter from a 5V source.

-## Stretch Goal PSDRs (EPSDRs)

-The following are the two stretch goals determined by the team:

-1. EPSDR #1 (_Hardware_): An ability for the microcontroller to store graphical animations and save game score on an EEPROM.
-2. EPSDR #2 (_Software_): An ability for the players to control the brightness of the RGB LED grid and winning game score number by interfacing with a rotary encoder and a menu on the OLED display.